BillLudwig/Zettelkasten/pages/Adventureite.com.md

 	- DOING Write article on camping hygene: how to bathe while camping #Adventureite.com id:: 63a3a25a-03b1-4709-9777-e8694b5fc39b
 		- Initial content generated with ChatGPT
-	- TODO Write article on finding free camping #Adventureite.com id:: 63a3a25a-75da-41a7-9bdb-6a5248b94589
+	- DOING Write article on finding free camping #Adventureite.com id:: 63a3a25a-75da-41a7-9bdb-6a5248b94589
+		- Initial content generated with ChatGPT
 	- TODO Write article on s'mores recipes #Adventureite.com id:: 63a3a25a-4241-4f27-bfa7-4aa2b52b918c
 	- DONE Write article on backpacking food #Adventureite.com